-World Television Day is marked on November 21 all around the world to recognise the value of televisions as a medium that is more than just an electronic gadget.
-It has become one of the most prominent means of entertainment ever since its inception.
+World Television Day is celebrated each year on 21st November to mark the date of the first World Television Forum, conducted in 1996.
+This day also highlights the value of televisions as a medium that is more than just an electronic gadget.
+World Television Day celebrates the fact that TV has become one of the most prominent means of entertainment.

 - It also draws worldwide attention to disputes and risks to peace and security and its possible role in strengthening the spotlight on other key problems, such as economic and social matters.

 - World Television Day isn't so much about technology as it is about the idea it symbolises.
 In today's society, television serves as a symbol of connectivity and globalisation.